 Above all, brand research should uncover the current awareness levels of your brand.
-Tracking aided and un-aided awareness will determine an initial baseline that you will leverage for all future brand research studies.
+Tracking aided and un-aided awareness will determine an initial baseline you will leverage for all future brand research studies.
 In addition, it’s critical you get a pulse on how you measure as it compares to your competition.
 Beyond awareness, how is your brand perceived?
 How are your competitors perceived?

 To deep dive into the health of your brand, you must also dive into your customer’s experience.
 Staying in touch with your customer’s real-world experience with your brand will allow you to innovate rather than react.
 You will uncover unmet needs faster and identify moments of truth in the customer’s journey that are true opportunities to connect.